SELab-2/OSOC-3/files/uses_cases/use_cases_coach.md

 ## Review student

-In this situation a coach will make a recommendation about a student based onto the students skills and motivation.
+In this situation a coach will make a recommendation about a student based on the student's skills and motivation.

 | Review student ||
 | --- | --- |